 Figure 13 presents some results of laboratory-scale electrochemical tests.
-In these experiments a piece of a hard copper pipe was immersed in the water of interest.
+In these experiments a piece of a copper pipe was immersed in the water of interest.
 Potentiodynamic scans were performed here which means that the potential of the copper was changed with a very slow scan rate while the corresponding currents were measured.
-The graphical presentation of the results is the same as for the gal-vanodynamic scans.
+The graphical presentation of the results is the same as for the galvanodynamic scans.

-Figure 13 Results of potentiodynamic scans of hard copper pipes in different waters
+Figure 13 Results of potentiodynamic scans of copper pipes with comparable surface conditions (primary oxide layer) in different waters